ZGG2016/hadoop-website/General/FileSystem Shell.md

 当前 trash 默认是关闭的，可以设置 `fs.trash.interval`(core-site.xml) 为一个大于0的值来启用。

-<font color="grey">Delete files specified as args.</font>
+> Delete files specified as args.

-<font color="grey">If trash is enabled, file system instead moves the deleted file to a trash directory (given by [FileSystem#getTrashRoot](https://hadoop.apache.org/docs/r3.2.1/api/org/apache/hadoop/fs/FileSystem.html)).</font>
+> If trash is enabled, file system instead moves the deleted file to a trash directory (given by [FileSystem#getTrashRoot](https://hadoop.apache.org/docs/r3.2.1/api/org/apache/hadoop/fs/FileSystem.html)).

-<font color="grey">Currently, the trash feature is disabled by default.
-User can enable trash by setting a value greater than zero for parameter fs.trash.interval (in core-site.xml).</font>
+> Currently, the trash feature is disabled by default.
+User can enable trash by setting a value greater than zero for parameter fs.trash.interval (in core-site.xml).

-<font color="grey">See [expunge](https://hadoop.apache.org/docs/r3.2.1/hadoop-project-dist/hadoop-common/FileSystemShell.html#expunge) about deletion of files in trash.</font>
+> See [expunge](https://hadoop.apache.org/docs/r3.2.1/hadoop-project-dist/hadoop-common/FileSystemShell.html#expunge) about deletion of files in trash.

 Options: